James Buchanan, 1st Baron Woolavington: Philanthropy

 He spent much of his wealth on philanthropic projects.
 He bought the logbook of HMS Victory and presented it to the British Museum, financed the fitting out of HMS Implacable as a training ship, and donated £125,000 to fund a wing at Middlesex Hospital in 1928 in honour of his late wife, £50,000 to restore the nave of St George's Chapel, Windsor, £10,000 to the University of Edinburgh to fund animal breeding research (later receiving an honorary Doctorate of Laws), £10,000 to fund a ward at the London Hospital, £5,000 to the West of Scotland Agricultural College, £2,500 to the Licensed Victuallers' School, and £2,500 to the Licensed Victuallers' Benevolent Institution.
 In 1928 Woolavington purchased the Will Longstaff painting Menin Gate at Midnight for 20,000 Guineas (equivalent to £21,000) and presented it to the Australian Government.
 It was then being displayed in the United Kingdom and Australia before becoming a core part of the Australian War Memorial collection.

 Thoroughbred racing

 For more than two decades, Woolavington was a significant owner/breeder in the sport of Thoroughbred horse racing who twice won The Derby and St. Leger Stakes.
 Among his best known runners were Epsom Lad, Hurry On, who became the foundation sire for his stud, Captain Cuttle, Coronach, Press Gang, and Coventry Stakes winner Manitoba who went on to become the leading sire in Australia in 1944 and 1945.
-He set up a stud farm at his Sussex estate, Lavington Park, near Petworth, which he had bought in 1903.
+He set up a stud farm at his Sussex estate, Lavington Park, East Lavington, which he had bought in 1903.
 He was elected to the Jockey Club in 1927.
 He also bred pedigree cattle and sheep.